 SOLUTION

-While developing a roadmap or strategy, make sure you include the following:
+When developing your roadmap or strategy, ensure it includes the following:

-• Vision: What are your product goals, mention both long-term and short-term goals.
+• Vision: Define both long-term and short-term product goals.

-• Outcome: Mention what are you trying to achieve by addressing those issues.
+• Outcome: Clarify the objectives you aim to achieve by addressing these issues.

 2. Unclear Product Definition